Skip to main content

 Photo clipping from the Herald-Dispatch.

 Additionally, Central City saw a major rebirth in the 1980s as the antique-capitol of the Tri-State, a tradition that continues to this day.
 It is without question that a brewery of any size with strong ties to the old neighborhood would have been the cornerstone of that rebirth.
 A beacon of pride and a major tourist attraction, celebrating an ancient craft and thus, fulfilling the dream of Little Switzerland's owners.
 At the end of the day, the big nationals were not alone in putting independent brewers like Fesenmeier and Little Switzerland out of business.
 Beer drinkers played a major role.
 Most were duped into believing the slick advertisements by the big guys - and so they made their choices, oblivious to the consequences until it was too late.
+Americans have a bad habit of voting against their own self-interest.
+They do it with politics as well as with their dollars.

 With one or two exceptions, all reports indicate the beer produced by this brewery from 1899 -1971 was equal or superior to the competition.